pgeu/pgeu-system/docs/confreg/sponsors.md

    used instead.
 A typical example can be `Large` vs `Small` on a logo benefit.

+Include in data
+:  Include information about this benefit in the data pack that can be downloaded using a token.

 Tweet template
 :  A template, in jinja2 format, used to generate tweets when this benefit is confirmed.
 If left empty, no tweet is posted.
 The format